xiawenwen49/xiawenwen49.github.io/_pages/about.md

 Welcome!
 My name is Wenwen Xia, I'm currently a Lecture at Soochow University.
 I obtained my Ph.D. degree at Shanghai Jiao Tong University (SJTU), Bachelor's degree at Wuhan University, and was a a visiting Ph.D. student at Singapore Management Univeristy (SMU) where I worked with [Prof. Yuchen Li](https://yuchenli.net/).
 Previously, I spent one year at Microsoft Research Asia (Shanghai) as a research intern.
 I was a senior machine learning engineer at Ant Group until Dec.
 2024.
+I move to Soochow University as a Lecture from Jan.
+2025.

-I work on graph-related learning methods (e.g., graph neural neworks), graph algorithms, large language models, and so on.
+I work on large language models (LLMs), graph-based retrieval augmentation generation, graph-related learning methods (e.g., graph neural neworks), and so on.

 # Research Interests
+<strong style="color: red;">Integrating Large Language Models with Graphs:</strong>
+My second part of research interests relates to the synergy between large language models (LLMs) and graph data, striving to equip LLMs with a deep understanding and manipulation of graph structures.
+Another direction is to utilizing graphs for retrieval-augmented genertation (GraphRAG), which has pervasive applications in the current AI-motivated era.
+This integration also seeks to enhance LLMs’ capabilities in planning, reasoning, and tool utilization, enabling more intelligent and context-aware AI systems.

 <strong style="color: red;">Advancing Graph Machine Learning:</strong>
 My first part of research interests focus on graph machine learning, especially graph neural networks (GNNs), e.g., message-passing or Transformer based graph models, with a particular emphasis on **graph foundation models**.
 I aim to push the boundaries of GNNs in terms of performance, generalizability, and efficiency, addressing challenges that limit their boarder adaptability across diverse and real-world applications.

 [//]: # (<strong style="color: red;">Graph Algorithm:</strong> Graph neural networks, related to graph transformer, graph foundation model and graph-oriented algorithms.)

-<strong style="color: red;">Integrating Large Language Models with Graphs:</strong>
-My second part of research interests relates to the synergy between large language models (LLMs) and graph data, striving to equip LLMs with a deep understanding and manipulation of graph structures.
-This integration also seeks to enhance LLMs’ capabilities in planning, reasoning, and tool utilization, enabling more intelligent and context-aware AI systems.

 [//]: # (<strong style="color: red;">Research direction 3:</strong> xxx)

 # News
+🔥 [2025.08] <strong style="color: red;">2025/2026年课题组有研究生名额，欢迎感兴趣的同学与我邮件联系！</strong>

-🔥 [2025.01] <strong style="color: red;">2025年课题组有研究生名额，欢迎感兴趣的同学与我邮件联系！</strong>
+🔥 [2025.08] <strong style="color: red;">主持国家自然科学基金青年基金、江苏省自然科学基金青年基金、江苏省高校面上项目等。项目组经费充裕。

 🆕 [2024.11] I'm move to Soochow University, Suzhou, China, as a Lecture (Assistant Professor) from Dec.
 2024.